camunda/camunda/qa/import-performance-tests/README.md

-## Camunda BP Platform
+## Camunda Platform

-Test itself does not provide Camunda BPM Platform, but rather relies on connection properties to an instance which is already configured in desired manner.
+Test itself does not provide Camunda Platform, but rather relies on connection properties to an instance which is already configured in desired manner.
 Following setups are recommended for execution:

-* Tomcat distribution of Camunda BPM Platform with PostgreSQL database
+* Tomcat distribution of Camunda Platform with PostgreSQL database
-* Tomcat distribution of Camunda BPM Platform with Oracle database
+* Tomcat distribution of Camunda Platform with Oracle database

 You are strongly encouraged to use one of the [Docker containers][docker-containers] already provided by Camunda.
 Otherwise you have to perform following steps:

-* download Camunda BPM Platform distribution [[1]][camunda-distro]
+* download Camunda Platform distribution [[1]][camunda-distro]
 * download install and configure Database of your choice
 * download JDBC driver required to work with your database into _lib_ folder of application server
 * adjust _server.xml_, replacing datasource properties with configuration parameters required in order